camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/eksctl.md

   </p>
 </details>

-## PostgreSQL Database
+## PostgreSQL database

-Creating a Postgres Database can be solved in various ways, e.g., using the UI or the AWS CLI.
+Creating a Postgres database can be solved in various ways.
+For example, by using the UI or the AWS CLI.
-In this guide, we're trying to provide you with a reproducible setup, therefore we are using the CLI.
-For creating PostgreSQL with the UI, please refer to [the AWS documentation](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.PostgreSQL.html).
+In this guide, we provide you with a reproducible setup.
+Therefore, we use the CLI.
+For creating PostgreSQL with the UI, refer to [the AWS documentation](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.PostgreSQL.html).

-1. Identify the VPC associated with the AWS EKS cluster
+1. Identify the VPC associated with the AWS EKS cluster:

 ```shell
 export VPC_ID=$(aws ec2 describe-vpcs \